Government House is now closed for tours and will reopen on February 19, 2019.

 View more information on planning your visit.

-Government House is hosting its annual Christmas Tea.
+Back by popular demand, Government House is hosting its annual Christmas Tea.
 Please join us for an afternoon of light refreshments, entertainment, guided tours and seasonal cheer in this elegant historic mansion.

 From 1913 through 1938, Government House was a centre of social life in Alberta.
 The Lieutenant Governor and his wife, the châtelaine of the house, were renowned for their gracious hospitality.
 From a January 16, 1914 Edmonton Journal article: